superduper-io/superduper/docs/content/core_api/apply.md

 # Apply

-In superduper there are three fundamental base components which you'll use for almost all functionality:
+In Superduper there are three fundamental base components which you'll use for almost all functionality:

 - [`Model`](../apply_api/model)
 - [`Listener`](../apply_api/listener)